DIY Garden Paths and Walkway Ideas!

 Become a better gardener!
 Discover our new Almanac Garden Planner features for 2024.
 It’s easy, fun, and free to try!

 In the late fall, once most of the foliage has died back, it is easier to see what has been going on behind the scenes.
-Often called the season of simplicity, this is a good time of year to assess the structure of your landscape.
-Reduced to its fundamentals, new sight lines are open to view, and focal points—or, the lack of them—stand out.
+Often called the “season of simplicity,” this is a good time of year to assess the structure of your landscape.
+With the garden reduced to its fundamentals, new sight lines are open to view, and focal points—or, the lack of them—stand out.
 Stone walls, fences, hedges, and paths define the space and give boundaries.

 Which Path to Take